The primary goal of this major is to make a strong foundation in documenting and

 PHO 192: Creative Composition (Open Access)

 In the second year, students develop a critical awareness of the relationship between photography and the real world, including issues of representation, the law, and ethics.
-They will study and practice the technical side of photography from basic to advance in details by mastering the art of portrait and documentary photography – two of the most important intricacies of photography for photojournalism.
+They will study and practice the technical side of photography from basic to advance in details by mastering the art of street and documentary photography – two of the most important intricacies of photography for photojournalism.
 Students will also learn the advanced creative writings, and will be given the chance to get published professionally.
 Soon they will study and practice the theoretical, methodological, and practical frameworks necessary for the research and production of successful photo essays and visual storytelling.

 In the third year, students will work with the style, develop their own voices, and prepare them for their future career as journalist.
 They will be given the opportunity to do self-promotion, article and book publishing and exhibitions, and layout and editorial design.
 Students will learn to capture images that draw attention to an issue, change people’s minds, raise awareness and promote change.
 They will be given the opportunity to work with some of our award winning photojournalist to have the first-hand experience of getting close to people, capturing their lives and moments.